fg-research/website/blog/product/posts/rnn-fx-forecasting.rst

 We then split the data into a training set and a test set.
 We use the last 30 days for testing, and the previous 467 days for training.
-We save both the training data and the test data to CSV files in S3.
+We save both the training data and the test data to CSV files in S3 such that they can be used by the algorithm.

 .. code:: python